- 1 Top 6 Best External Monitors Compared

 The layout of its ports and buttons complements the monitor’s ability to quickly shift from landscape to portrait orientations and vice versa.
 However, it only has one USB-C port, and the drivers that run its software may conflict with your computer.
 At 1.7 pounds and 0.3 inches thick, the lightest monitor in our list, the ZenScreen is a great monitor to take with you anywhere.
 If you are a gamer, read about the best monitors for Xbox One X.

 The Lepow Z1 Pro makes a great secondary monitor for programmers and gamers alike.
-The HDR-enabled Full HD IPS screen means you’ll get amazing image quality, while its built-in blue light filter protects your eyes from strain over long hours.
+The HDR-enabled Full HD IPS screen means you’ll get amazing image quality and a good refresh rate, while its built-in blue light filter protects your eyes from strain over long hours.
 The newer LSO 3.0.1 software installed in it lets the monitor handle connections faster and smoother than before.

 How We Decided